Young NC entrepreneur raising quail, selling eggs

 “I feel like a restaurant is a place where a chef can get creative, make something fun and be an easy place where we take a batch every so often,” Paige said.
 “We’re hoping at some point to go knock on some restaurant doors.”

-Cookie is planning 0n selling some of her quail for meat as well.
+Cookie is planning on selling some of her quail for meat as well.

 When Cookie raises enough money to buy her horse, the animal will fit right in with the multitude of other farm critters already residing on the family’s 48-acre property.
 In addition to Cookie’s quail and Carly’s rabbits, the family raises chickens, cattle and pigs and also maintains several gardens.